 Light walking footwear is very flexible and designed principally for day hikes.
 It will have a lightweight upper with a stable yet very flexible sole.
-Due to its lightweight nature, casual travellers will appreciate this style of footwear also.
+Due to its lightweight nature, casual travelers will appreciate this style of footwear also.

 Hiking footwear is intended for day trips or longer journeys with a light load.
-Such footwear offers good flexibility, cushioning and breath ability, but with less support and less durability than backpacking boots.
+Such footwear offers good flexibility, cushioning and breathability, but with less support and less durability than backpacking boots.

-Backpacking walking boots are built for all kinds of loads, on or off trail.
+Backpacking walking boots are built for all kinds of loads, on or off the trail.
 They are durable and supportive and have varying degrees of flexibility.
 It’s worth noting that boots like these usually require some breaking-in time.

-Mountaineering boots, with stiffened midsoles, are designed for moderate to heavy loads on or off trail.
+Mountaineering boots, with stiffened midsoles, are designed for moderate to heavy loads on or off the trail.
 These are the toughest boots with the greatest level of support.
 Some of these boots are compatible with crampons.

 Design of Your Boots

-Low cut boots give you the greatest amount of lightweight flexibility which is ideal for hiking with lighter loads on well maintained trails or paths.
+Low cut boots give you the greatest amount of lightweight flexibility which is ideal for hiking with lighter loads on well-maintained trails or paths.

-Mid cut boots wrap just around your ankles, giving some cushioning and resistance to roll in the ankle.
+Mid-cut boots wrap just around your ankles, giving some cushioning and resistance to roll in the ankle.
 They also give a degree of protection to your ankles from rock and debris.